 Thermal Characteristics

-They are the most significant technical parameters to predict the future behaviour of the voltage in a solar module.
+Thermal characteristics are the most significant technical parameters to predict the future behaviour of the voltage in a solar module.
 The output current has low influence due to thermal changes.
 There are two important parameters:

 Nominal operating temperature of the cell (NOCT):